JacobLibby/DnDScripts/README.md

 I am currently working on generating additional character information (subrace, level, etc) and am considering allowing user input for some fields.

 I will in the future be working on:
-* Using generated content to fill a formfillable pdf of a character sheet
+* Using an AI generative text model to create a backstory for the generated character
-* Using an AI text to image API to create portraits of the character generated (possibly using https://huggingface.co/DeepFloyd or OpenAI)
+* Using an AI text to image API to create portraits of the character generated (most likely through Huggingface)
+* Filling a formfillable pdf of a character sheet with all generated content

 # Running the Project

 1) git clone the repo